backingUpYouTube/backUpYouTubePyCollection/README.md

 1. DOWNLOAD Python 3 (preferably 3.6) from here: https://www.python.org/downloads/

-2. Go into your terminal or console depending on your OS and type **pip install beautifulsoup4** to install Beautiful Soup 4.
+2. Go into your command prompt, terminal or console depending on your OS and type **pip install beautifulsoup4** to install Beautiful Soup 4.

 3. Click the green *CLONE OR DOWNLOAD* button on this page and download the files as a zip.